Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Pulled hamstring symptoms

-Hamstring strain causes
+Hamstring strain explained

+It is important to rule out other causes of hamstring pain such as a contusion resulting from a direct blow or impact and referred pain which may be the result of problems in the hip or lower back.
 Problems with the lower back and pelvis may increase the likelihood of suffering a hamstrings strain and should always be considered, particularly for recurrent hamstring injuries.

 Pulled hamstring treatment

-Apply Cold Therapy immediately for 10-15 minutes and repeat this every hour for the first day.
-After this, every 2-3 hours is sufficient.
-Use a compression bandage to minimize intra muscular bleeding and swelling.
-Rest as much as possible with the leg elevated.
+It is vitally important that treatment for a hamstring strain starts immediately following injury with the principles of PRICE (protection, rest, ice, compression and elevation).
+Cold therapy and compression should be applied immediately for 10-15 minutes and repeat this every hour for the first day.
+After this, every 2-3 hours is usually sufficient.
+A compression bandage can be worn to minimize bleeding in the muscle and help control swelling.
+Rest as much as possible with the leg elevated to help.